Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - -> Join these sequences in the genome to save time

 ### What does the multiple sequence alignment do?
-- Has as input many different proteins and aligns them in a way that their domains / subsequents match
+- Has as input many different proteins and aligns them in a way that their domains / subsequences match
 - Problem: similar but different sequences may belong to the same domain

 ### Why do we compare the sequences instead of 3D structure?
-- For most proteins, we don't have the 3D structure
+- For most proteins, we don't have the 3D structure (Only for 120K proteins)
 - Also, comparing sequences is easier
+- 3D structure comparison would be better, because the structure does not have to be similar for similar sequences

 ### What is the tradeoff between global and local comparison?
 - Deranged red man -> has the same parts but doesn't match globally at all
 - -> matches locally, but problem is, where to stop.
 You can always go onto a lower level of comparison, where a lot matches (bag of words, for example).
-- Between domains, you will see subsequences that are similar -> why not just make that into a valid domain?
+- Between different domains, you will see subsequences that are similar -> why not just make that into a valid domain?
 - What is a valid unit for comparison?
-- Answer: test if the functionality is also the same given that the alignment says that they are similar
-- -> has to differ significantly from background distribution
+- Answer: score has to differ significantly from background distribution for proteins where you know that they are functionally or structurally similar (from one family)

 ### How can we compare 3D shapes?
 With 2D matrix comparison